Retail Consultant Tip: What's Important To Train A Retail Manager

 First, know their personality.

 A lot of good employees are Amiables.
-This personality style often struggles when working as retail managers because they go too far trying to please people.
+This personality style often struggles as retail managers because they go too far trying to please people.
 They’ll need to reprimand employees and reinforce some work habits that are not always the most popular.
 Being a great assistant to you and accomplishing tasks does not involve the same skills as managing and encouraging employees on the fly.

 Because Amiable personalities won't say it's too much, they often get overly stressed and quit without notice.
-It's not their fault; many were placed in a position they wanted to do well but lacked some of the skills that would have made them the right employee for the retail manager job.
+It's not their fault; many were placed in a position they wanted to do well but lacked some skills that would have made them the right employee for the retail manager job.

 Next, train what is essential.